Anonymity67543/FaReG/README.md

 ## Prerequisites

-Prerequisites for the AFCP package:
+Prerequisites for the FaReG package:
  - numpy
  - scipy
  - sklearn